Incident at the Gaoping Tombs: The coup d'état (Note: The sequence of events as indicated in the wiki is mostly derived from Sima Yi's biography in Jin Shu; in Sanguozhi, the coup is recorded mainly in Cao Shuang's biography, with Pei Songzhi providing additional information via his annotations. Vol.75 of Zizhi Tongjian also recorded the event.)

 Huan Fan, the Minister of Finance (大司農) and one of Cao Shuang's supporters, managed to escape from Luoyang and head to the Gaoping Tombs.
-When Jiang Ji, the Grand Commandant (太尉), told Sima Yi that the "bag of wisdom" (Huan Fan's nickname) was gone, Sima Yi replied that they did not need to worry because he knew that Cao Shuang would not heed Huan Fan's advice.
-Sima Yi then granted imperial authority to Gao Rou, the Minister over the Masses (司徒), appointed him as acting General-in-Chief (大將軍), ordered him to take command of Cao Shuang's troops.
-He also told Gao Rou, "You're now like Zhou Bo."
+When Jiang Ji, the Grand Commandant (太尉), told Sima Yi that the "bag of wisdom" (Note: Huan Fan's nickname) was gone, Sima Yi replied that they did not need to worry because he knew that Cao Shuang would not heed Huan Fan's advice.
+Sima Yi then granted imperial authority to Gao Rou, the Minister over the Masses (司徒), appointed him as acting General-in-Chief (大將軍), and ordered him to take command of Cao Shuang's troops.
+He also told Gao Rou, "You're now like Zhou Bo (Note: Sima Yi was alluding to Zhou Bo's role in the massacre of Empress Lü's clan after her death.
+However, the comparison was not apt as unlike the Lü clan, who were consort kin, Cao Shuang and his brothers were part of the imperial clan.)."
 He also appointed Wang Guan, the Minister Coachman (太僕), as acting Commandant of the Central Army (中領軍) and ordered him to seize command of the troops under Cao Shuang's brother Cao Xi (曹羲).

-Sima Yi, along with Jiang Ji and others, led troops out of Luoyang to the floating bridge above the Luo River, where he sent a memorial to the emperor Cao Fang, listing out Cao Shuang's crimes (e.g. not fulfilling his duty as regent, corrupting the government, conspiring against the throne) and requesting the emperor to remove Cao Shuang and his brothers from their positions of power.
+Sima Yi, along with Jiang Ji and others, led troops out of Luoyang to the floating bridge above the Luo River, where he sent a memorial to the emperor Cao Fang, listing out Cao Shuang's crimes (Note: e.g. not fulfilling his duty as regent, corrupting the government, conspiring against the throne) and requesting the emperor to remove Cao Shuang and his brothers from their positions of power.
 Cao Shuang blocked the memorial from reaching Cao Fang and left the emperor at the south of the Yi River while ordering his men to cut down trees to build anti-cavalry blockades and station about 1,000 troops nearby to guard against Sima Yi's advances.
 During this time, Huan Fan advised Cao Shuang to bring the emperor to Xuchang, denounce Sima Yi as a traitor, and call on all military forces throughout Wei to attack Sima Yi.
 Cao Shuang refused to listen to Huan Fan, and that night he sent Xu Yun (許允) and Chen Tai to meet Sima Yi.
 Sima Yi explained to them he only wanted Cao Shuang to surrender and give up his powers.
 He also sent Yin Damu (尹大目), whom Cao Shuang highly trusted, to further persuade Cao Shuang to surrender.
 When Cao Shuang wanted to agree, Huan Fan attempted to stop him but Cao Shuang ultimately did not heed his advice.
 Cao Shuang said, "Sima Yi only wants to take away my powers.
 I can still return home as a marquis and live in luxury and comfort."
 Huan Fan could only sigh and thump his chest in frustration.
 Cao Shuang then let Cao Fang read Sima Yi's memorial and agreed to surrender and relinquish his powers.